Oncology Billing Services in Connecticut

 Every CT payer has specific rules for oncology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Oncology Claims
+Anthem Blue Cross Blue Shield of Connecticut Oncology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Connecticut commercial oncology claims.
+Anthem Blue Cross Blue Shield of Connecticut processes the largest share of Connecticut commercial oncology claims.
 We know their CT specific fee schedules, prior authorization requirements for oncology procedures, and their appeal timelines when claims are denied.
 Correct HCPCS drug codes with exact dosage units.
 NDC numbers required by many payers.

-HUSKY Health Oncology Billing
+HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) Oncology Billing

 Denial Prevention for Connecticut Oncology